-Students who have earned an Associate of Science degree from an accredited institution (accrediting agency recognized by CHEA or USDE) may have their credit transferred on a course-by-course basis provided that the courses are at least 80% equivalent in objectives and content to those offered by City College.
+Students who have earned an Associate of Science degree from an accredited institution accredited by an accrediting agency recognized by USDE or CHEA may have their credit transferred on a course-by-course basis provided that the courses are at least 80% equivalent in objectives and content to those offered by City College.
 Equivalency will be evaluated based on a comparison of course prefix, title, course descriptions and syllabi.
 Students may be required to complete specific general education courses where required by degree program.